Encouraging active citizenship

 Active citizens and having a voice

-Getting more involved in the life of their street often inspires people to get involved in other things locally.
+Alongside the health and community impact of playing out sessions, getting more involved in the life of their street also often inspires people to get involved in other things locally.
 We know of people who have gone on to attend their neighbourhood forums, working on infrastructure changes to make areas more bike and pedestrian friendly.
 Some have used playing out sessions to collect toys and clothes for donating.
 Others have gone on to encourage and support playing out sessions beyond their own streets, working as ‘activators’ in the local areas where they live and beyond.